PierPaoloAnnisAccenture/Testing/README.md

   7 open android studio

+  8 open the project
+    ..NameProject\platforms\android

-  8 run the project
+  9 run the project

-  9 open chrome for inspect
+  10 open chrome for inspect
     chrome://inspect

-  10 open the process
+  11 open the process

-  11 type the function that you want to test that it is inside WWW/blueGPS.js ex
+  12 type the function that you want to test that it is inside WWW/blueGPS.js ex
     >> BlueGPS.init(()=>{console.log("success")}, function(msg){console.log("error" + msg)}, "", "", "", false)